 What Doesn’t Builder’s Risk Insurance Cover?

-Builder’s Risk doesn’t cover problems that occur to or because of the employees on the job site.
+A Builder’s Risk Insurance Policy doesn’t cover problems that occur to or because of the employees on the job site.
 In other words, if the supervisor is walking off the site with copper wires or a worker loses a finger, those damages won’t be covered.
 It also doesn’t cover damages caused by terrorists or a foreign government.
 So if Canada invades on moose-back and destroys the development, your client will be out of luck.

 To be more specific, BR doesn’t cover: